-These specifications for school buses and procedures for operation are available for states to consider when establishing their standards, specifications, recommendations and guidelines.
-As a general rule, state legislatures should confer upon the appropriate state agency or regulatory body the general responsibility for setting up state-wide rules and regulations regarding the specifications for school bus chassis, bodies and equipment and the procedures for school transportation operations.
+These specifications for school buses and operational procedures are available for states to consider when establishing their standards, specifications, recommendations and guidelines.
+As a general rule, state legislatures should confer upon the appropriate state agency or regulatory body the general responsibility for establishing and revising state-wide rules and regulations regarding the specifications for school bus chassis, bodies and equipment and procedures related to school transportation operations.

-The specifications and procedures for school transportation appearing in this report represent the official actions of the delegates to the 14th National Congress on School Transportation and comprise recommendations to regulatory authorities or other parties.
-Except for restatements of federal standards, laws and rules that may be contained herein, these recommendations are not regulatory until they are officially adopted by the appropriate state regulatory authority to become legally effective within that state.
+The specifications and procedures for school transportation appearing in this report represent the official actions of the delegates to the 15th National Congress on School Transportation and comprise recommendations to regulatory authorities or other parties.
+Except for restatements of federal standards, laws and rules that may be contained herein, these recommendations are not regulatory until they are officially adopted by the appropriate state regulatory authority or local school district or Head Start authority (if permitted) to become legally effective within that state, the school district or authorized transportation agent.
 It should be noted that some items in this report are informational only and do not constitute "recommendations" of the delegates.

-In considering these specifications and procedures for adoption into state regulations, each portion or individual content item should be reviewed by the state to determine its applicability, as recommended by the delegates.
-The following terms are used throughout this document to define the recommended applicability within states adopting these specifications and procedures:
+In considering these specifications and procedures for adoption into state or local regulations, each portion or individual content item should be reviewed by the state or local transportation provider to determine its applicability, as recommended by the delegates.
+The following terms are used throughout this document to define the recommended applicability within states or local providers adopting these specifications and procedures:

-A. SHALL - a mandatory condition.
+A. SHALL: a mandatory condition.
 Where certain school bus designs, equipment or operations are described with the shall stipulation, it is mandatory that all school buses and all school bus operations meet those requirements, as written.